JuliaHealth/NeuroAnalyzer.jl/README.md

 - CUDA/AMD ROCm acceleration

 EEG:
-- events markers; epoch by event markers
+- events markers; epoch by event markers; rewrite epoching (time per epoch, allowing negative time e.g. -100:0:200 ms)
 - eeg_keep_eeg_channels -> keep_channels_type
 - remove embedded components that are not useful
 - rewrite plotting functions to be more modular
+- plot by time (continuous) or by epoch - separate functions
 - use any calculations (e.g. median delta power) stored as a component for topo plots
 - plot spectrogram/psd: use embedded spectrogram/psd (plot by epoch)
 - export channel locs to .CED